Small and medium-sized businesses (SMBs) thrive when they can hire and retain top talent.

 Advantage 1: Retaining happier employees

-Flexible working offers a healthier work-life balance, helping employees avoid burnout and stress.
-A mentally healthy team is often more engaged and motivated to do their best work.
+A mentally healthy team is often more engaged and motivated to do its best work.

-Since most organizations offered some form of flexible working during the pandemic, many employees now seek this as a standard option.
-They’re also more likely to leave if it’s not available.
+Since most organizations offered some form of flexible working during the pandemic with high success rates and continue doing so in the post-pandemic years, many employees now seek and expect this as a standard option.

-When employees have some control over their schedules, they can feel more empowered and satisfied in their roles.
+When employees have some control over their schedules, they feel more empowered and satisfied in their roles.
 Over time, this can lead to higher retention rates.

 Advantage 2: Recruiting from a more diverse talent pool

 Flexible working allows companies to recruit from a larger, more diverse talent pool.

 Fewer location-based hiring limitations mean businesses can attract top talent worldwide.
 It also creates hiring opportunities for people with ongoing daily or weekly commitments, such as parents, students and carers.

 For example, McKinsey research found that companies with 30% or more women outperform their competitors financially.
 Companies in the top quartile for ethnic diversity have an average financial advantage of 27%.